The Big Picture

 Progress to Date

 APR will continue to be actively involved in the local community with the goal of contributing to a strong, viable and sustainable quality of life for all residents.
-We believe it is important to practice good citizenship, and we are dedicated to furthering our outreach efforts through varied and diverse projects tailored to meet the needs of our neighbors.
-Through our long-term regional initiatives and the Community Involvement Program, we will continue our longstanding commitment to make a positive impact on the communities we touch.
+We believe it is important to practice good citizenship, and we are dedicated to furthering our outreach efforts and providing economic opportunities through varied and diverse projects tailored to meet the needs of our neighbors.